- Dr Penny Breeze (Director)Health Economics and Decision Science

 Complex natural history models with multiple dynamic risk factors.
 Developed the Sheffield Type 2 Diabetes Model and a decision model for the appraisal of multi-behaviour interventions in selected population groups.

-- Prof Alan Brennan (Director)Health Economics and Decision Science
+- Professor Alan Brennan (Director)Health Economics and Decision Science

 Innovative use of health economics and mathematical modelling techniques to inform public health decision-making, especially on cost-effectiveness of interventions and public health policies.